 Christopher Alden has also enjoyed great success in his work overseas.
 He made his European debut in 1980 directing Don Giovanni in Basel.
-In the United Kingdom his production of Turandot, first created for the Welsh National Opera in 1994, has since been seen at Scottish Opera (where he also staged the world premiere of David Horne’s Friend of the People) and English National Opera (where he directed The Makropulos Case, in an Olivier Award nominated production conducted by Sir Charles Mackerras, in 2006).
-For Opera North, Mr. Alden’s success with a new Tosca was followed by his productions of half of the award-winning Eight Little Greats season, La Vida Breve, Djamileh, Pagliacci and Rossini’s L'Occasione Fa il Ladro.
-Mr. Alden also directed Idomeneo at the Grand Théâtre de Genève, La Fanciulla del West and L'Etoile for Opera Zuid in the Netherlands, Il Trovatore for de Vlaamse Opera in Antwerp, Madama Butterfly in Bilbao, Bizet’s Djamileh with Opéra de Lyon, and a triple bill of Bizet’s Djamileh, Le Docteur Miracle, and Don Procopio with the Opéra Comique in Paris.
-The 2002-2003 season took him twice to Germany, where he directed Cavalleria Rusticana and Pagliacci for Cologne Opera, and a new production of Carmen for the Mannheim National Theater.
-With The New Israeli Opera, Mr. Alden has directed La Traviata, Madama Butterfly, Cavalleria rusticana, and Pagliacci.
+In the United Kingdom his production of Turandot, first created for the Welsh National Opera in 1994, has since been seen at Scottish Opera (where he also staged the world premiere of David Horne’s Friend of the People) and English National Opera (where he directed The Makropulos Case, conducted by Sir Charles Mackerras, and A Midsummer Night’s Dream).
+For Opera North, Alden’s success with a new Tosca was followed by his productions of Monteverdi’s Orfeo, and half of the award-winning “Eight Little Greats” season, La vida breve, Djamileh, Pagliacci, and Rossini’s L’occasione fa il ladro.
+Alden also directed Idomeneo at the Grand Théâtre de Genève, La fanciulla del West and L’étoile for Opera Zuid in the Netherlands, Il trovatore for de Vlaamse Opera in Antwerp, Madama Butterfly in Bilbao, Bizet’s Djamileh with Opéra de Lyon, and a triple bill of Bizet’s Djamileh, Le Docteur Miracle, and Don Procopio with the Opéra Comique in Paris.
+The 2002/03 season took him twice to Germany, where he directed Cavalleria rusticana and Pagliacci for Cologne Opera, and a new production of Carmen for the Mannheim National Theater.
+With the New Israeli Opera, Alden has directed La traviata, Madama Butterfly, Cavalleria rusticana, and Pagliacci.
 For the Greek National Opera, he produced a double bill of Falla’s La vida breve and Dallapiccola’s Il prigioniero.